The Murder of Roger Ackroyd by Agatha Christie

 MAJOR SPOILERS

 This is Agatha Christie's first book with William Collins & Sons.
 It is a touch shorter than her two previous books clocking in at 213 pages.
 The change of publishers does several things.
 While Bodly Head felt no need to translate Poirot's occasional lapse into French, William Collins & Sons does footnote a few of the longer phrases.
-In fact, Poirot speaks in full French sentences in this boo
+In fact, Poirot speaks in full French sentences in this book.

 The set up of this book is positively brilliant, although is it not the first time she has had the murderer as one of the narrators.
-She tried this out to much effect with the journal entries of the Hon Eustace Pedler, MP in The Man in the Brown Suit, this is the first time we get to see the working of one Hercule Poirot through the eyes of a murder.
+She tried this out to much effect with the journal entries of the Hon.
+Eustace Pedler, MP in The Man in the Brown Suit, this is the first time we get to see the working of one Hercule Poirot through the eyes of a murder.
 And like Captain Hastings, Sheppard is a bit clueless as to how the great genius works.
 We are presented with a man who is the consummate professional, polite, circumspect, and good humored.
-But Sheppard is as drawn in my Poirot as the readers are, finding it impossible to resist the Belgian's charm.
-Sheppard is a smart man, a very smart killer, and still, he is confused, falls into Poirot's traps, and is in all ways lesser than Poirot.
-I believe that Hastings reputation as being dim witted was a critique young Christie took to heart, and in such she provided us a beguiling narrator who is smart.

 I know a few people find it hard to believe in the retirement of Poirot, to the country of all places!
 And they find him a bit shoehorned into this narrative.
 But I am not sure, having read through the Poirot cannon in order to date, that this observation is fair.
 First of all, let us examine how many Poirot novels had been written to this point.
 Just two, The Mysterious Affair at Styles, and Murder on the Links.
 We know Christie has updated the mystery genre, taking murder and double crossing from the teaming streets of overcrowded London, where anything could happen to a person, to the seemingly tranquil setting of the country house.
 Where decent people live.
 The 1920s version of a wealthy suburb.
-When Poirot came as a refugee from The Great War to England, notice he did not originally settle in London, but with other Belgians in the tiny town of St Mary, where he was hosted by Mrs. Inglethorpe, the former Mrs. Cavendish the owner of Styles.
+When Poirot came as a refugee from The Great War to England, notice he did not originally settle in London, but with other Belgians in the tiny town of St Mary, where he was hosted by Mrs. Inglethorpe, the former Mrs. Cavendish, the owner of Styles.

-It is only later, when Poirot is earning his living as a private detective that he lives in London with Captain Hastings.
-Even then, Poirot jumps at the chance to go to a client in the middle of rural France.
-So the supposition that Poirot is more at home in London, is a little ridiculous.
 Now that Hastings has married and moved to Argentina, Poirot returns to the countryside to live out the rest of his days in his new adoptive country.
 In this way, Christie is acknowledging the passage of time and Poirot's age.
 Very reasonable, if we believe Poirot was too old to be in The Great War, making him at least 50 when fled Belgium, that would make him newly arrived at age 50 in 1916 (the year Styles is set), and he has aged in real time that would make him 60 the year this book was published, and giving him a minimum of 8 extremely successful years as a P.I., then in both age and preference, I believe he is where he was meant to be.

 All in all, this is a very intriguing book where I can see the work Christie did with her ideas in earlier books begins to come together.
 She is at last allowing herself to stretch out in an idea and bring it fruition.